Privacy & Disclosures

 Effect of notice Any written notice you give us is effective when we receive it.
 Any written notice we give to you is effective when it is sent.
 Notice to any account owner is considered notice to all account owners.

-14. Consent to contact By providing us with your contact information, such as physical address, phone number, email address, etc., you give us permission to contact you regarding information about your account to the extent allowable by laws and regulations.
+14. Consent to contact By providing us with your contact information at any time, such as physical address, phone number, email address, etc., you give us permission to contact you regarding information about your account to the extent allowable by laws and regulations.
 You may receive promotional and transactional mail, emails, phone calls, or text messages containing security information, fraud, data breaches, changes in terms or features, pertinent information about products and services, benefits, account balance information, membership information, or any other relationship information.
 You can opt out of mailed or emailed promotional information at any time.

 15. Inactive and dormant accounts Your account will be considered dormant when the account has had no deposit or withdrawal activity for 12 months or more or is a loan or deposit account that has been charged off.
 Inactive accounts are defined as those with a charged off loan or deposit account, or: